ploomber/doc/doc/user-guide/resources.md

 ## Updating an existing application

-If you want to increase or reduce the resources provisioned for an existing application, open the detailed view, click on the three dots (`...`) next to the `ANALYTICS REPORT` button and then click on `Redeploy project`:
+If you want to increase or reduce the resources provisioned for an existing application, open the detailed view, click on the three dots (`...`) next to the `ANALYTICS REPORT` button and then click on `Redeploy Application`:

 ![](../static/resources/redeploy.png)